 We really have to have compassion with ourselves because the world is telling us on a consistent basis, multiple times during the day through multiple different avenues, that we’re inadequate.
 The way we look, how much weight we have, the color of our skin, the way our hair is.
 It’s all inadequate.
 Let’s just be kind to ourselves and realize that it’s really hard to love your body in this world and we may never get there and that’s totally fine.

 Permission number two is permission to have whatever you need in the sexual experience to feel comfortable.
 Anything you need at all.
-You need the lights down low?
-You got it.
-You need to wear clothes?
+Do you need the lights down low?
+Go for it.
+Need to wear clothes?
 It’s all yours.
-I mean, the robe, or a tee shirt, or a tank top, or something soft and cottony and delicious.
+I mean, the robe, or a tee-shirt, or a tank top, or something soft and cottony and delicious.
 It’s yours.
-You want to put a blanket on you and walk around with a sheet?
+Do you want to put a blanket on you and walk around with a sheet?
 You got it.
 Whatever you need to feel comfortable.
 You don’t have to push yourself to be fine with being all out there.
 Your husband will be okay without seeing you naked or seeing you in lingerie or seeing you displayed.
 Whatever you need to feel comfortable, you got it.

 Permission number three.
 Permission to aim for pleasure rather than performance.
 We’re used to seeing sex from a performance standpoint because we don’t actually see real people have sex and enjoy it.
 Their aim isn’t unity, and connection, and intimacy, and pleasure.
 Their aim is that it looks good for a camera.
 It’s all about angles.
 It’s all about lighting.
 It has nothing to do with the human experience.
 That’s what we’re seeing on the big screens when we go into the theaters or binge watch on Netflix shows.
 It’s not about pleasure.
 Women who are in their pleasure, look and sound very different than TV sex and movie sex.
 I can testify to this.

 Really, I want you to go for how it feels rather than how it looks.
 That way, your focus now is “does this feel good?”
 If it doesn’t, ask yourself, “what do I need to adjust?
-What do I need to express?
-What do I need to fix?
+To express?
+Is there anything I need to fix?
 What do I need to wear?
-What do I need to smell?
+Do I need to smell?
 What do I need to be looking at?”